BetaTetras/FightGame/FightGameV2/README.txt

 	‣ Added the "object" system.

 	‣ Added debug lines for checking the health status of each character.
-(There were some bugs with the health of the enemy 	and player; sometimes their HP would switch, but not anymore.)
+	(There were some bugs with the health of the enemy and player.
+	Sometimes their HP would switch, but not anymore.)

 New IG Features: